WallarooLabs/wally/orchestration/pulumi/README.md

 * Manually set the current Kubernetes context to the context for an existing k8s cluster with the cluster name `kubetest`: `make set-k8s-context cluster_name=kubetest num_followers=0 vm_sku=Standard_F48s_v2 cluster_project_name=dev`

+* Configure and display a public IP for ssh use into the AKS Node for an existing `kubetest` cluster: `make k8s-ssh-config cluster_name=kubetest`

 ## Debugging Ansible for Azure

 Test ansible communication with the all cluster nodes: